Child Molestation Sex Offenses in California

 Take, for instance, a man who urinates on a public street in front of someone’s house, exposing his penis when he does so.
 If he is motivated to do this to offend the owner of the house – but by the act of urination and in a non-sexual way – then he would not be guilty of the offense of indecent exposure.
 On the other hand, if a man stands out the front of someone’s house and masturbates with the intent of sexually offending the person inside, he would be guilty of the offense, even if the person inside the house did not see him.

-LEWD CONDUCT IN PUBLIC QUESTIONS AND ANSWERS
+LEWD CONDUCT IN PUBLIC QUESTIONS AND ANSWERS of Sex Offenses in California

 The offenses of ‘lewd conduct in a public place’ and ‘indecent exposure’ prohibit certain behaviors in public places, or within view of public places.
 Sexual activity in a public place in California is not, by itself, illegal – but if you knew, or reasonably should have known, that someone was present who might see and be offended by your conduct, then the behavior can be considered ‘lewd conduct in a public place’.
 As for public nudity, it will not necessarily lead to a charge of indecent exposure in California – what makes that kind of activity ‘indecent’ is when it is done with a desire to either sexually gratify oneself or to offend another person.